trikaaldarshi/Geeta-wisdom/README.md

 ☁️ Deployment

-This project can be deployed easily on platforms like Vercel or Netlify.
+This project can be deployed easily on platforms such as Vercel or Netlify.

-General steps:
+Deployment steps:

 1. Push the repository to GitHub